Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Details on the benchmarks

 \subsection{Benchmark 1}

-To ensure consistent comparison with existing symbolic regression methods, the evaluations from Yu et al.~\cite{yu_grammar-based_2025} were taken.
+To ensure consistent comparison with existing symbolic regression methods, the evaluations from \citet{yu_grammar-based_2025} were taken.
 A short description of all existing symbolic regression methods follows; for further implementation details, we refer to the reference.

 ODEFormer \cite{dascoli_deep_2022} is a deep transformer-based generative symbolic regression method.
 It learns an operator between the numerical trajectory and the mathematical expression and therefore requires substantial computing resources to generate the training dataset ($\sim$50 million samples) and train the large-scale model (with 60.7 million parameters).
 Although ODEFormer can be applied as a purely generative symbolic regression model, in practical discovery tasks, beam search (with a beam size of $50$ and a temperature of $0.1$) is used to find better fitting equations.